Learning Disabilities Assessment Tools

-Comfortable is good!
-Learning should be fun and easy.
+Learning should be be fun and easy.
 But, unfortunately, too many students today suffer from dyslexia, auditory processing problems, reading and spelling disorders, visual processing problems, dyscalculia, or dysgraphia.
-And these problems can be overcome!
-Unfortuanately, the schools are not able to do much more than deal with academics.
+And without learning disabilites assessment tools, they usually fail.
+In school and in life.

 The Formula for LearningSuccess